LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Too many field options

-Up to ten fields can be added with LinkedIn Lead Gen Forms, but that doesn’t necessarily mean they should.
+Up to twelve fields can be added with LinkedIn Lead Gen Forms, but that doesn’t necessarily mean they should.
 Here are two points to keep in mind when deciding what fields need to be added:

 - What is the minimum amount of information needed on this form in order to follow up or qualify a lead?